Natascha2020/Travelblog/README.md

 index.js      | React.JS base file
-App.js        | Base app implementing sidebar navigation and routing Description   | Component to update modal content
+App.js        | Base app implementing sidebar navigation and routing Description   | Component to update modal content ErrorHandler  | Basic error handling
-Home          | List of the travel destinations (shows Continent, Country, Location, Image, Description and Rating) LocationCard  | Detail component for one card element (shows Continent, Country, Location, Image and Rating) ModalSetup    | Component to provide modal functionality MyProfile     | Shows the User profile page and display the number of saved Items Rating        | Component to list the 5 travel cards with the highest rating Settings      | Global settings for the Contentful API SidebarContent| Component for the menu entries
+Home          | List of the travel destinations (shows Continent, Country, Location, Image, Description and Rating) LocationCard  | Detail component for one card element (shows Continent, Country, Location, Image and Rating) ModalSetup    | Component to provide modal functionality MyProfile     | Shows the User profile page and display the number of saved Items ParallaxCard  | Shows 3 elements, a parallax image, an info text on top of it and a description box Rating        | Component to list the 5 travel cards with the highest rating Settings      | Global settings for the Contentful API SidebarContent| Component for the menu entries